-On June 4, 2018, Public Act 100-0587 was signed into law lowering the 6 percent threshold for end-of-career salary increases to 3 percent after July 1, 2018.
-The threshold will remain at 6 percent for salary increases awarded under contracts or collective bargaining agreements (CBAs) entered into, amended, or renewed prior to June 4, 2018.
+Public Act 100-0587 lowered the 6 percent threshold for end-of-career salary increases to 3 percent after July 1, 2018.
+The threshold will remain at 6 percent for salary increases awarded under contracts or collective bargaining agreements (CBAs) entered into, amended or renewed prior to June 4, 2018.

-Public Act 100-0596 raised post-retirement work limits from 100-paid days or 500-paid hours to 120-paid days or 600-paid hours.
-The law addresses Illinois' teacher shortage problem.
+Public Act 100-0596 raised post-retirement work limits from 100-paid days or 500-paid hours to 120paid days or 600-paid hours.
+The law is designed to address Illinois' teacher shortage problem.
 Retired TRS members can teach 120 days or 600 hours without affecting their pensions.
 This change is in effect through June 30, 2020.